 However, the changes in pricing and export regulations in the coal exporting countries have created an uncertainty regarding imported coal availability.
 There have been significant changes in the international coal scenario in terms of changes in pricing policy, taxes etc. in Indonesia and Australia which are the major exporters of coal to India.
 As a result of this, coal imports have been affected.
 Further, with the new restrictions and increased cost of coal import from Indonesia or Australia, as also port and other infrastructural constraints, increasing the level of imports to meet the demand supply gap in India may be extremely difficult.
+Some of the major changes in international markets are summarised below.

-■ Introduction of carbon taxes - The Government of Australia has introduced a carbon tax of AU\$ 23/tCO2 and is planning to introduce an Emissions Trading Scheme (ETS) beginning 2015.
+Introduction of carbon taxes - The Government of Australia has introduced a carbon tax of AU\$ 23/ tCO2 and is planning to introduce an Emissions Trading Scheme (ETS) beginning 2015.
 This will adversely affect the price of imported coal.
 Further, in case of domestic power producers that have entered into power purchase agreements (PPAs), rise in coal prices will affect the cost of generation.